git-srinath/DMS3.0/doc/PLSQL_CONVERSION_STATUS.md

 - **Estimated Complexity:** Medium-High (6 function calls, scheduling logic)

 ### Option 3: Keep Existing Architecture
-- PKGDWMAPR is converted (your mapping logic is now in Python)
+- PKGDMS_MAPR is converted (your mapping logic is now in Python)
-- PKGDWJOB and PKGDWPRC remain in PL/SQL
+- PKGDMS_JOB and PKGDWPRC remain in PL/SQL
 - **Pros:** Mapping logic is maintainable in Python, job/scheduling logic stays in database
 - **Cons:** Mixed architecture (some Python, some PL/SQL)